Mobile analytics—or mobile app analytics—is both something that you gather and something that you practice.

 Performance analysis

-Mobile analytics platforms show you who your app works for—or doesn’t.
+Mobile analytics software shows you who your app works for—or doesn’t.
 They locate bugs that might appear on iOS but not Android (or vice versa), catch performance issues with crash reporting, and find slowdowns in load times that can damage your sales.

 In-app engagement analytics